LGuetta/NLP_Project/README.md

   - `date`: Date of the tweet
   - `username`: Twitter user handle
   - `text`: Content of the tweet
+- **Indication**: The file might not be included in the repository since its dimension exceeds the limit.
+You can download it for free on the link above.

 ## Project Structure